On certain extensions of Ramanujan's Master Theorem and their applications: Ramanujan’s Master Theorem for p-k gamma function

 \section{Ramanujan’s Master Theorem for \textit{p-k} gamma function}

-\textbf{3.1.} This short section is organized similar to previous section.
-We will begin by stating few definitions of $p$-$k$ gamma function which can be found in \cite{fou}.
-Next, we will establish a $p$-$k$ gamma function analogue of Ramanujan’s Master Theorem in the form of Theorem 3.1 which will be derived classically from the original Ramanujan’s Master Theorem rather from the integral representation of $p$-$k$ gamma function which we did in the case of $k$-gamma function for Theorem 2.1 in previous section.
-Furthermore, we will state some examples and applications of our derived analogue in the form of solutions of certain definite integrals.
-Since theorems and applications in this section are partially motivated by previous section, for the sake of simplicity and saving our precious time, most of the proofs in this section will be short. \begin{definition} For $p, k>0$, we define $p$-$k$ gamma function as
+This short section is organized similarly to the previous section.
+We will begin by stating a few definitions of the $p$-$k$ gamma function which can be found in \cite{fou}.
+Next, we will establish a $p$-$k$ gamma function analog of Ramanujan’s Master Theorem in the form of Theorem 3.1 which will be derived classically from the original Ramanujan’s Master Theorem rather than from the integral representation of $p$-$k$ gamma function which we did in the case of $k$-gamma function for Theorem 2.1 in the previous section.
+Furthermore, we will state some examples and applications of our derived analog in the form of solutions of certain definite integrals.
+Since theorems and applications in this section are partially motivated by the previous section, for the sake of simplicity and saving our precious time, most of the proofs in this section will be short.